Riley Greene Player Props: Tigers vs. Blue Jays

 Riley Greene At The Plate

-- Greene has 10 hits and an OBP of .342 to go with a slugging percentage of .429.
-All three of those stats are tops among Detroit hitters this season.
+- Greene leads Detroit with a slugging percentage of .385, fueled by two extra-base hits.

-- In seven of nine games this season (77.8%), Greene has reached base safely via hit, and that includes multiple hits twice.
+- This year, Greene has recorded at least one hit in seven of 10 games (70.0%), and had multiple hits twice.

-- He has hit a long ball in one of nine games, and in 2.6% of his plate appearances.
+- He has gone deep in one of 10 games, and in 2.4% of his plate appearances.

-- Greene has driven in a run in two games this year, with multiple runs batted in once.
+- Greene has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.